 "M2Pro" is a custom built, cloud based, electronic health record for ambulatory physician practices that meets meaningful use stage 2 and no further.
 Its unique dictation services further automate the workflow process for physicians allowing them to focus on their continuum of patient care.
+This product may also be able to be offered outside of the US market.

 "ClinLab" is a turnkey client/server lab information system for mid-range laboratories.
 ClinLab supports interfaces to all major reference labs and the ClinLab team can provide an interface to any system with that capability.
-ClinLab also features an optional EHR package which enables interfacing with the most popular EHR systems allowing lab test results to integrate seamlessly into a provider's EHR for an improved patient record and to fulfill the federal government requirements.
+ClinLab also features an optional EHR package which enables interfacing with popular EHR systems allowing lab test results to integrate seamlessly into a provider's EHR for an improved patient record and to fulfill the federal government requirements.